Embedded-AMS/EmbeddedProto/README.md

 3. Protobuf v21.5
 4. Git

-After installing the requirements continue by cloning the Embedded Proto repo:
+After installing the requirements, continue by cloning the Embedded Proto repo:
 ```bash
 git clone https://github.com/Embedded-AMS/EmbeddedProto.git
 cd embeddedproto
 python setup.py
 ```
-If the include folder of protobuf is not in your path you may get an error from the setup script.
-In this case you have to provide the location with the --include parameter
+If the include folder of protobuf is not in your path, you may get an error from the setup script.
+In this case, you have to provide the location with the --include parameter
 ```bash
 python setup.py --include ~/protobuf/protoc-21.5/include
 ```